-Japanese consumers value high quality products and state-of-the-art technologies when purchasing beauty goods.
-Shiseido products originate from cutting-edge western pharmaceuticals, while based on traditional East Asian beauty philosophies.
-Therefore, the company continues to be favored by domestic consumers, and is regarded Japan’s largest and most successful cosmetics enterprise.
+To set itself apart from domestic competitors, Shiseido products draw inspiration from cutting-edge western pharmaceuticals, while based on traditional East Asian beauty philosophies.
+Despite the focus of its products on the high-end spectrum, the company continues to be favored by domestic consumers and is regarded as Japan’s most well-known cosmetic enterprise.

 Consumer trendsJapanese consumers value high-quality products and state-of-the-art technologies when purchasing beauty goods.
 Therefore, dermatological cosmetics, marketed for its involvement of medical professionals in the development processes, registered surging sales in recent years.